enesser/maze-solver/README.md

 I heard about a cool interview challenge where a company would ask you to implement a maze solver in C# and .NET.
 I thought I'd try it just for fun.

 I did the initial version in C#, and decided to make a Node version.
 The Node version is much faster.
-It can solve the sample mazes in a millisecond or less.
+It can solve the sample mazes in two milliseconds or less.

 This maze solver loads custom mazes stored in text files and solves them.
 Although this ships with a console demo, the maze solver module can be used on the web or in a GUI application.
 Have fun!